+Passengers can sue a negligent driver who causes a crash for the injuries they sustain.
 According to the law, automobile drivers can make a claim for personal injuries after a car accident against the person liable for the accident.
-But what about passengers?
-What can they do if they are a passenger injured in a car accident?
+But, can a passenger sue the driver in an accident?

 The driver of a vehicle, as well as the vehicle’s owner, is deemed responsible for any passengers.
-Specifically, the law provides that a driver who is carrying passengers should act reasonably in caring for his/her passengers’ safety.
+Specifically, the law provides that a driver who is carrying passengers should act reasonably in caring for his or her passengers’ safety.
 Therefore, if a driver operates his vehicle negligently, resulting in a motor vehicle crash, the passengers of the vehicle can make a claim against the driver for any injuries they sustain in the accident.
-Passengers can also make a claim against the vehicle’s owner for allowing the negligent driver to operate his/her vehicle.
+Passengers can also make a claim against the vehicle’s owner for allowing the negligent driver to operate his or her vehicle.

 Likewise, negligent drivers are also responsible for any injuries sustained by all occupants of a car, truck, or motorcycle they hit.
 Let us assume that Jim is the driver of a vehicle that has no passengers.
 Jean is the driver of a second vehicle, traveling with her friend and passenger, Sally.
 If Jim drives negligently and collides with Jean, Jim is responsible for the injuries suffered by both Jean and Sally.

 Can a Passenger Sue a Not at Fault Driver?

 If an accident involves two vehicles and both drivers bear some responsibility for the collision, a passenger can sue both drivers.
 For example, if Jim and Jean are racing their vehicles and become involved in a crash, Sally can make a claim against and recover damages from both drivers as the passenger of Jean’s car.